Type 2 SOC 2, SOC 2 Type II, SOC Compliance, SOC 1 SOC 2 Report, SOC for Cybersecurity

-One of the most important reports for third party (vendor) and SOX compliance is the SOC 1 or SOC 2 Type 2 Audit.
-The SOC 1 or SOC 2 Type 2 audit (attest) report provides for SOX compliance and assurance on controls.
-SOC compliance reports are part of AICPA’s SSAE 18 Attest Standard that is now used for the SOC 1, SOC 2, and SOC 3 reports.
-Since 1992, these reports have been known as SAS 70 audit reports.
+One of the most important reports for a third party (vendor) data security and SOX compliance is the SOC Report, SOC 1 Report or SOC 2 Type 2 Report.
+The SOC Report, SOC 1 Report or SOC 2 Type 2 attest report provides an assurance on controls for SOX compliance.
+SOC compliance reports are part of AICPA's SSAE 18 Attest Standard that is now used for the SOC Report, SOC 1 Report or SOC 2 Type II, and SOC 3 reports.
+SOC reportswere known as SAS 3 since 1974, and as SAS 70 audit reports since 1992.
 In 2011 the SOC 1 was brought under SSAE 16 Standard and SOC 2 under AT 101.
-Finally, in 2017 the SSAE 16 along with other SSAE standards got merged into one SSAE 18, bringing all SOC 1, SOC 2 and SOC 3 reports under SSAE 18.
-This is the main difference between SSAE 16 vs 18 pertaining to SOC compliance reports.
+Finally, in 2017 the SSAE 16 along with other SSAE standards got merged into one SSAE 18, bringing all SOC 1, SOC 2, and SOC 3 reports under SSAE 18.
+This is the main difference between SSAE 16 vs 18 pertaining to SOC compliance reports for Cybersecurity.

 The SOC engagements can be split into 2 main requirements